hauke96/the-green-spot/README.md

 # Build it
 Just execute `hugo` (without parameters) and look into the `public`-folder.

+## For beta
+There is a [beta site](https://the-green-spot.de/beta).
+Because the URL is different, it must be build like this:

+1. Change the URL in the `config.toml`
+2. Build using `./build.sh`
+3. Upload

 # Git versioning & workflow

 ## Versioning